Azerbaijani Armed Forces capture large number of trophies - defense ministry (UPDATE)

 "Armenian servicemen suddenly launched an attack on Nov.
 16 at about 11:00 (GMT+4) to seize heights in this direction of the state border and settle on more advantageous positions to achieve military superiority," Eyvazov said.

 "As a result of the attack, two servicemen of the Azerbaijani army were injured.
 The first aid was immediately rendered to the wounded.
-Nothing threatens their lives.
 In order to suppress the combat activity of the Armenian armed forces, Azerbaijani units located in the Kalbajar and Lachin directions immediately took operational measures," Eyvazov said.

+“At first, the movement of the enemy was limited, damage was caused to its manpower and combat assets.
+As a result of the decisive measures taken, the Armenian servicemen were disarmed and detained, and many weapons of various calibers and ammunition were seized.
+To suppress provocations of the opposite side, the units of the Azerbaijani army are taking adequate measures," Eyvazov stressed.

+According to him, the attack of the Armenian units, striving to achieve an advantage in a short time by means of a large-scale provocation, failed completely in operational and tactical terms.